 Credits.
-You use as many email credits as you have subscribers for your email campaign.
+You use as many email credits as you have subscribers for your email campaigns.
 Also, you need them for your eCommerce workflows.
-Welcome email, Cart Recovery, and other automated emails use email credits as well.
+Welcome email, Abandoned Cart, and other automated emails use email credits as well.

 DMARC.
 Domain-based Message Authentication, Reporting and Conformance standard.
 This has been developed in order to defend email users from receiving a large amount of spam and phishing messages.
 Applying this policy means that emails from @gmail.com, @aol.com and @yahoo.com (the entire list of domains is available here) can be sent using only their original servers.
 Learn more about DMARC.